zalando/tailor/README.md

 # Options

 * `fetchContext(request)` a function that returns a promise of the context, that is an object that maps fragment id to fragment url, to be able to override urls of the fragments on the page, defaults to `Promise.resolve({})`
 * `fetchTemplate(request, parseTemplate)` a function that should fetch the template, call `parseTemplate` and return a promise of the result.
 Useful to implement your own way to retrieve and cache the templates, e.g. from s3.
-Default implementation `lib/fetch-template.js` streams the template from  the file system
+Default implementation `lib/fetch-template.js` fetches the template from  the file system
 * `fragmentTag` a name of the fragment tag, defaults to `fragment`
 * `handledTags` an array of custom tags, check `tests/handle-tag` for more info
 * `handleTag(request, tag)` receives a tag or closing tag and serializes it to a string or returns a stream